Diamond: End-to-End Forward-secure and Compact Authenticated Encryption for Internet of Things: Introduction

 \subsection{Related Work and Limitations}

 Ascon \cite{turan2024ascon} has been selected as the NIST Lightweight Cryptography (LWC) standard (NIST 800-232 standard) for both AE and hash functionalities.
 Although Ascon outperforms the currently deployed AE standards—AES-GCM (NIST SP 800-38D) \cite{salowey2008aes} and ChaCha20-Poly1305 (RFC 8439) \cite{nir2018chacha20}—on small microcontrollers, it lacks OO cryptography, which stems from its sponge-based AE structure and the design choices to meet lightweight and side-channel-resilience goals.
 In particular, its integrated AE mode precludes ciphertext-independent AE structure, and its tag verification requires full payload decryption, making it incompatible with desirable efficient verification and low end-to-end delay.
-As noted in the NIST 800-232 standard \cite{turan2024ascon}, {\em \enquote{Ascon is developed to offer a viable alternative when the Advanced Encryption Standard (AES) may not perform optimally}}.
-In this work, we provide a comprehensive benchmarking and usage framework for AE standards, particularly when considering forward security, aggregation, and OO precomputation.
+Ascon is developed to offer a viable alternative when the Advanced Encryption Standard (AES) may not perform optimally \cite{turan2024ascon}.
+In this work, we provide a comprehensive benchmarking for AE standards, particularly when considering forward security, aggregation, and OO optimization.

 AES-GCM \cite{salowey2008aes} is one of the most widely deployed authenticated-encryption (AE) standards, used in protocols such as DTLS 1.3 and IEEE 802.15.4 for constrained sensor and low-rate wireless personal-area networks (LR-WPANs).
 ChaCha20-Poly1305 \cite{nir2018chacha20}, is also mandated in TLS 1.3 as the preferred AE scheme for IoT-class processors (e.g., ARM Cortex-M) where hardware-accelerated AES is unavailable or inefficient.
 Both AES-GCM and ChaCha20-Poly1305 follow the same high-level design principle: {\em (i) Counter (CTR) Mode of Encryption.} providing OO Cryptography and parallelizable key-stream generation \cite{hiller2018secure}. {\em (ii) Wegman-Carter MAC Authentication} \cite{degabriele2024sok}. instantiated with a fast universal hash function.
 AES-GCM employs AES-128 as its block cipher and GHASH (a binary-field polynomial hash) for authentication.
 In contrast, ChaCha20-Poly1305 uses the ChaCha20 stream cipher with Poly1305 as an efficient universal hash.
 Both AE standards can achieve OO property, which is especially relevant for low encryption overhead and efficient batch verification with a minimal end-to-end delay.
 Hiller et al. \cite{hiller2018secure} showcase $75.9\%$ latency reduction in encryption/decryption using AES in the CTR mode of operation.
 In practice, AES-GCM achieves high performance on platforms with specialized hardware instructions (e.g., AES-NI on Intel/AMD CPUs or embedded cryptographic accelerators).
 For example, the AE runtime of AES-GCM can be reduced by up to $70\%$ when harnessing OO cryptography techniques \cite{nouma2025lightweight}.
 ChaCha20-Poly1305, while typically slower on hardware-accelerated platforms, provides consistently fast pure-software performance across commodity hardware and low-end microcontrollers \cite{degabriele2024sok}.